rvats/mastertwi/_ReadMe/CodingCOnvention.md

 2. camelCase: This is used for member names that are not publicly accessible.
 3. UPPER_CASE: You might also think of this as upper snake case.
 This is only used for constants.

+There are some exceptions that exist in the world, and for good reasons.

+Names like “Pascal_snake_case” or “snake_case” are sometimes used in unit testing.
+A descriptive method name such as Should_return_2_when_adding_1_and_1 is much easier to read.
+That’s the reason for snake casing in unit tests.

+Event handlers (a type of method) often include an underscore to separate the target from the action.
+A classic example is Page_Load in ASP.NET.
+But this is not Pascal_snake_case.
+For example, in InputControl_Init, the InputControl is the target and Init is the event.

+#### Cardinal Casing Sins of C#
+The following casing conventions from other languages will land you in C# hell…

+Hungarian Notation
+Prepending a type identifier to the name is a no-no!

+Hungarian notation invites two problems in C#.
+For one, the name is misleading when the type changes.
+Another problem is readability.
+C# often uses custom types and interfaces.
+Names such as iDictNames and mpLateFeeMessageProcessor litter the code with extra unintelligibility (what is an “mp” anyway?).

+New developers will have to learn the inside naming conventions, which slows down development and introduces operational risk.
+The IDE gives you plenty of information about the type if and when you need it.

+Mixed Conventions
+Mixed naming conventions make the program less readable.
+Be consistent and pay attention to readability.
+Sure, we’re programming a computer, but the code is really for humans.
+Computers would be perfectly fine with an entire program of 0s and 1s.

+Keep your reader in mind when writing software and use the same casing rules throughout!

 - In short examples that do not include [using directives](../../language-reference/keywords/using-directive.md), use namespace qualifications.
 If you know that a namespace is imported by default in a project, you do not have to fully qualify the names from that namespace.
 Qualified names can be broken after a dot (.) if they are too long for a single line, as shown in the following example.

      [!code-csharp[csProgGuideCodingConventions#1](../../../../samples/snippets/csharp/VS_Snippets_VBCSharp/csprogguidecodingconventions/cs/program.cs#1)]